-J. J. Keller DOT authority experts will make the process of updating/correcting an existing number easy for you.
+J. J. Keller DOT authority experts will make the process of updating or correcting an existing US DOT number easy for you.
 We work with private carriers, for-hire carriers, brokers, intermodal, interstate and intrastate carriers.

-The form filed to update/remove existing company records or reapply for a US DOT number after revocation is the MCS-150, Motor Carrier Identification Report.
+The Motor Carrier Identification Report (MCS-150) is the form filed to update or remove existing company records or reapply for a US DOT number after revocation.
 This form provides the Federal Motor Carrier Safety Administration (FMCSA) with the details of your operation.
 Old or incorrect MCS-150 information can have serious consequences for your business, including deactivation of your USDOT Number and impacts to your safety performance scores.

 Do you engage in for-hire transportation of passengers or commodities, meaning that you are paid to transport people or goods from Point A to B?
 If so, you will also need an MC number, giving you federal for-hire operating trucking authority to engage in this type of business.